 - Porous surface with natural airflow and drainage

 Does the cactus pot you have your heart set on have a few less-than-ideal qualities?

 Don’t write it off too soon!

 Instead, use these simple strategies to make any planter a happy cactus home.

 Use two separate containers.
 Pot your cactus in a plain, appropriately sized terra cotta, plastic or unglazed ceramic pot.

 Then place the small pot in the larger container of your choice.

 Water on a strictly as-needed schedule.
-The most common problem you might encounter is inadequate water drainage and airflow, potentially leading to root rot.
+The most common problem you might encounter is inadequate water drainage and airflow.